-Established, in 1937, by the Felician Sisters of North America, Madonna University was founded upon these Franciscan values: respect for the dignity of each person, reverence for creation, the pursuit of peace and justice, and education for truth and service.

-Because of our values, you will find that your degree will change lives; first yours, and then the lives of those you serve in your career.
-We are extremely proud of the more than 33,000 Madonna alumni who are doing good work and changing lives in their communities.
+Established in 1937, Madonna University is grounded in these Franciscan values: respect for the dignity of each person, reverence for creation, the pursuit of peace and justice, and education for truth and service.
+I think you'll find that these values and your degree will change lives; first yours, and then the lives of those you serve in your profession.

-I'm thrilled to see you on campus, where you will thrive in our Catholic, Christian atmosphere, and student-focused learning environment.
-Please continue to stay healthy and show respect and care for your classmates, professors, and other Madonna family members.
-We are dedicated to delivering the high-quality Madonna education that attracted you.
+We are extremely proud of the more than 35,000 Madonna alumni who are doing good work and changing lives in Michigan and around the world.
+It's great to have you here at Madonna, where you can thrive in our Catholic, Christian atmosphere, and student-focused learning environment.
+As you develop friendships and relationships that will last a lifetime, please stay healthy and show respect and care for your classmates, professors, and other Madonna family members.

-Take full advantage of the services and resources available; from the library and labs to our talented and caring faculty and tutors.
+We are dedicated to delivering the high-quality education that first attracted you to Madonna.
+Take full advantage of the services and resources available; from the library and labs to our talented and caring faculty and academic support staff.
 Make the most of your time at Madonna by getting involved in campus clubs, the performing arts, athletics, guest lectures, or other campus activities.
 Participate in service-learning projects and internships.
 These experiences take learning beyond the classroom, enrich your education, broaden your mind, and expand your network.
-This Catalog will serve as a valuable resource for developing and tracking your Madonna educational experience.
-We all are committed to your success.
+This Catalog will serve as a valuable resource for planning and tracking your Madonna educational journey.
+One that we will work with you to make absolutely amazing!